Production Coordinators

 Regulatory Knowledge

-From employment forms to vendor compliance, our coordinators know Japanese production rules and administrative needs.
-They handle permits, tax records, and crew forms in full compliance with local standards.
+From hiring forms to vendor compliance, our coordinators know Japanese production rules and admin needs inside out.
+They handle permits, tax records, and crew forms in full step with local standards.

 On Location